Europe is alive with preparation and celebration this year in honor of the 500th Anniversary of the Reformation.

 This stunning 15th century Gothic church was Bach’s church home for much of his life; in fact, it has been his final resting place since 1950, when his remains were transferred from the Johanneskirche cemetery.
 Bach himself used Luther’s translation and his Bible is now in Concordia Seminary Library in St. Louis.

 You can attend the motet service and immerse yourself in the master’s music through the exquisite organ music and the songs of St. Thomas Boys Choir, the oldest cultural institution in Leipzig, dating back to the 13th century.
-On the Lutherfest Tour, you can attend the concert, then dine in the Auerbachs Keller restaurant, a favorite of Luther and Bach.
+You might also like to dine in the Auerbachs Keller restaurant, a favorite of Luther and Bach.

 3. Visit Hampton Court in London, where the King James Bible was commissioned.